 As an active duty service member that wants to go through the process of divorce, you should be aware that it is a must for your military divorce to be handled by a civilian attorney.
 Even so, the US military will not provide free legal counsel from the JAG (Judge Advocate General) officers.
 You will find the Judge Advocate General stationed in every part of the country.
 You can as well visit the JAG as a non-military spouse.
 Every spouse should use a different officer so they can avoid the issue of conflict of interest.

-A military divorce attorney like Jeanne M. Wilson will be ready to represent you and your lawyer during the divorce proceedings.
+A divorce lawyer in Colorado Springs like Jeanne M. Wilson will be ready to represent you and your lawyer during the divorce proceedings.
 Our family law attorney has worked with military families before and helped them get settled after a divorce and we can help you too.
 Call us today!